Hashish: History

-In 1839, O’Shaughnessy wrote a comprehensive study of Himalayan hemp, which was recognised by the European school of medicine and describes hashish as relief for cramps and causing the disappearance of certain symptoms from afflictions such as rabies, cholera, and tetanus.
+In 1839, O'Shaughnessy wrote a comprehensive study of Himalayan hemp, which was recognised by the European school of medicine and describes hashish as relief for cramps and causing the disappearance of certain symptoms from afflictions such as rabies, cholera, and tetanus.
 This led to high hopes in the medical community.
-In 1840, Louis Aubert-Roche reported his successful use of hashish against pestilence.
-Also psychiatric experiments with hashish were done at the same time with Jacques-Joseph Moreau being convinced that it is the supreme medicament for use in psychiatry.
+In 1840, Louis Aubert-Roche reported his successful use of hashish against pestilence and typhoid.
+Also, psychiatric experiments with hashish were done at the same time with Jacques-Joseph Moreau being convinced that it is the supreme medicament for use in psychiatry.

 In the 19th century, hashish was embraced in some European literary circles.
 Most famously, the Club des Hashischins was a Parisian club dedicated to the consumption of hashish and other drugs; its members included writers Théophile Gautier, Dr. Moreau de Tours, Victor Hugo, Alexandre Dumas, Charles Baudelaire and Honoré de Balzac.
-Baudelaire later wrote the 1860 book Les paradis artificiels, about the state of being under the influence of opium and hashish.
-At around the same time, American author Fitz Hugh Ludlow wrote the 1857 book The Hasheesh Eater about his youthful experiences, both positive and negative, with the drug.
+Baudelaire later wrote the 1860 book Les paradis artificiels about the state of being under the influence of opium and hashish.
+Around the same time, American author Fitz Hugh Ludlow wrote the 1857 book The Hasheesh Eater about his youthful experiences, both positive and negative, with the drug.

-Hashish was also mentioned and used as an anaesthetic in Germany in 1869.
+Hashish was also mentioned and used as an anesthetic in Germany in 1869.
 It was imported in great quantities especially from India where it was called charas.
 However, there were also people who did not deem cannabis as harmless.
 Between 1880 and 1900 was the peak of the medicinal use, where hashish compounds were most commonplace in almost all European countries and the USA.
 Evidence of misuse at that time was practically non-existent (as opposed to widespread reports in Asia and Africa).
 Hashish played a significant role in the treatment of pain, migraine, dysmenorrhea, pertussis, asthma and insomnia in Europe and USA towards the end of the 19th century.
 Rare applications included stomach ache, depression, diarrhea, diminished appetite, pruritus, hemorrhage, Basedow syndrome and malaria.
 The use was later prohibited worldwide as the use as a medicine was made impossible by the 1961 UN Single Convention on Narcotic Drugs.